People per square km:

 Jim Jim falls

 Northern Territory is the last frontier if you consider remoteness, harsh environment and spectacular landscapes.
-Northern Territory has lots to offer for everyone: vast desert tracks, tropical woodlands, spectacular fishing spots, paradise for birdwatchers, amazing walks and 4WD tracks.
+Northern Territory has lots to offer for everyone: vast desert tracks, tropical woodlands, spectacular fishing spots, a paradise for birdwatchers, amazing walks and 4WD tracks.

 This Northern Territory travel guide lists all interesting places that are worth visiting.